Our team

 General Paediatrician

 Dr Maitreyi Modak is a Consultant Paediatrician with interest and training in a range of infant, child and adolescent health presentations.
 She completed her medical degree in 2009 through the University of Melbourne, and has worked in paediatrics since 2011.
-Maitreyi is experienced in managing concerns of infant feeding, unsettled babies, growth and developmental variations, asthma, allergies, continence, airway disorders, and chronic fatigue syndrome.
+Maitreyi is experienced in managing concerns of infant feeding, unsettled babies, growth and developmental variations, asthma, allergies, continence, airway disorders, ADHD, developmental disorders and chronic fatigue syndrome.
 She completed an additional year of specialised training in the assessment and treatment of mental health conditions in children and adolescents.
 In addition, Maitreyi is experienced in treating skin conditions such as eczema and molluscum.
 Maitreyi enjoys working closely together with parents, carers, children and referrers to provide holistic and excellent care for her patients.

 In addition to her clinical work, Maitreyi is an experienced Clinical Educator, and holds appointments with the University of Melbourne teaching medical students.
 Her interests in teaching and mentoring help provide her with a unique perspective on considering patient experience in interactions with medical professionals.
 Maitreyi aims to provide patients and families with an experience that empowers them to feel heard, valued, respected, and understood during what can be a challenging time.